tomjoht/tomjoht.github.io/_posts/2018/2018-01-29-docs-as-code-tools-and-workflows-denver-presentation.md

 categories:
 - api-doc
 keywords:
-summary: "I'm giving a presentation to the Rocky Mountain STC on \"Docs-as-code workflows\" and tools on March 9, 2018.
-In this presentation, I'll explore what happens when you treat documentation as if it were software code, subjecting to the same tools, workflows, collaborative processes, and other developer practices.
-The docs-as-code approach currently saturates the developer doc space."
+summary: "I'm giving a presentation to the Rocky Mountain STC on \"Docs-as-code workflows and tools\" on March 9, 2018.
+The docs-as-code approach is most common in the developer doc space.
+In this presentation, I'll explore the upsides and downsides of treating documentation as software code, and what details are involved in adopting engineering tools, workflows, collaborative processes, and other practices.
+The presentation will include a number of concrete examples and demos."
 bitlink: http://bit.ly/docascodeworkflowstoolswtddenver
 ---

 The event is hosted through the [Rocky Mountain STC group](http://www.stcrmc.org/).
 You can view the event details here: [Docs-as-code workflows and tools](https://www.eventbrite.com/e/docs-as-code-workflows-and-tools-tickets-42621205172).

+## Event description

+Here's the event description:

 > ## Docs-as-code workflows and tools
 >